ChatterlyOSE/chatterly-plugin-newsignin/README.md

 This plugin is completely backwards-compatible with reddit OSS.

-This plugin introduces a brand new look for myChatt(and all variants) by adding three new login endpoints, /auth/signup, /auth/signin, and /auth/recovery.
+This plugin introduces myLogin for Chatterly by adding three new login endpoints, /auth/signup, /auth/signin, and /auth/recovery.
 It also disables the pre-existing login and registration pages.

 ## installation